preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/search/index.rst

    promoted-search-results/index
    search-feedback/index

 In Omnia 6.12, an additional option is available here.
-See this page for more information: :doc:`Page Statistics </admin-settings/business-group-settings/search/search-statistics/index>`
+See this page for more information: :doc:`Search Statistics </admin-settings/business-group-settings/search/search-statistics/index>`